 This student is too right.
 The brand of the public and private universities should always be built around the students who define themselves in context.
 Oddly enough, this also resonates with alum.

 Who is the student?

 But who are these students?
 What are their hopes, dreams and what will they become by attending school?
-What are the emotional self-reflections that matter?
+What are the emotional self-reflection that matter?

 A winner?
 The smartest person in the room?
 One who knows what’s important?

 There are lots of emotional positions a university could take.
 But they don’t.